 While they taste fancy and sophisticated, they are one of the easiest recipes to make.
 You’ll only need a handful of ingredients and 5 minutes of free time.

-Simple Pickled Red Onions Recipe (In Less Than 5 Minutes)
+Simple Pickled Red Onion Recipe (In Less Than 5 Minutes)

-- Thinly slice the onions, leaving them in rings for easy use.
+- Thinly slice the onions, leaving them in rings.